Drako-Dev/RipperTrojan/README.md

 <h2 align="center">🖥 Install</h2>

-to install ripper you will first install the requirements to run the code on your machine, first install python at https://www.python.org/, after that run the dependencies.bat file and follow the steps below:
+to install ripper trojan you will first install the requirements to run the code on your machine, first install python at https://www.python.org/, after that run the dependencies.bat file and follow the steps below:

 ```
 💻 Windows